xomicloud/javascript/README.md

-# Xomi - Lambda JavaScript Application
+# Xomi - JavaScript Application

 ## Introduction

-This is a bare bones JavaScript server application, packaged as an AWS lambda, with an unrestricted home page and a restricted settings page together with login and logout endpoints and an OAuth callback endpoint.
+This is a bare bones JavaScript server application which can packaged as an AWS lambda or run standalone.
+It has an unrestricted home page and a restricted settings page together with sign in and sign out endpoints and an OAuth callback endpoint.

 ## Contact

-* contact@xomi.cloud
+* contactus@xomi.cloud
 * https://xomi.cloud